jackyzha0/jackyzha0.github.io/content/thoughts/economics.md

 "The repetitive doctrine that humans are best modeled as selfish rational optimizers creates a set of selfish social norms that practitioners consciously or subconsciously follow.
 The act of studying economics makes you a morally worse human-being (by most definitions of morality.)"

-How do we move beyond the study of scarcity and towards a study of abundance?
+How do we move beyond the study of scarcity and towards a study of abundance and [positive sum](thoughts/positive%20sum.md) goods?